Welcome!

 Membership is open to the community and we invite participants from all corners of the RV community and related fields, including but not limited to: observational efforts, instrumentation, data analysis techniques, solar studies, and stellar variability mitigation.
 Please see the side bar for instructions / links on how to join the RCN.

-Our next EPRV colloquium will take place on January 25th and feature Xavier Dumusque from the University of Geneva.
-Recordings of previous colloquia are available via the RCN Google Drive.
+Recordings of previous workshops and colloquia are available via the RCN Google Drive.

 Background on the RCN